karthik0112/javasciript-grammer/evaluation1.md

 console.log(checkPalindrome("karthi"));
 ```

-## 6.Write your own program to explain the difference between forEach and map? .map
+## 6.Write your own program to explain the difference between forEach and map?
+* Map() : If you use map then map can return new array by iterating main array.
+* Foreach() : If you use Foreach then it cannot return anything for each can iterating main array.

 * algorithm